awarner94/getSARtsy/README.md

 # Files

 1. Jupyter Notebooks - these are mostly what I used to explore initial data from SEDAC.
 I had the hopes of plotting temperatures of Avalon, CA but the data from SEDAC only listed information of areas that the humidity index combined with temperature exceeded safe values.
+For "...weatherData" notebook, the "explore new data" was not used, but can be found here (also on SEDAC): https://sedac.ciesin.columbia.edu/data/set/sdei-high-res-daily-uhe-1983-2016
 2. Catalina.gqz - QGIS file that uses TIF files from JPL UAVSAR, as well as a rasterized log difference.
-4. CatalinaSAR.png - Plain ol' SAR image of Catalina Island circa 2022 😊
+3. CatalinaSAR.png - Plain ol' SAR image of Catalina Island circa 2022 😊
-5. band1_22to09.png - logarithmic difference of 2022 / 2009 SAR data, band 1 (red band).
+4. band1_22to09.png - logarithmic difference of 2022 / 2009 SAR data, band 1 (red band)
-6. SAR log2022:2009 Red Band.png - annotated version of "band1_22to09.png"
+5. SAR log2022:2009 Red Band.png - annotated version of "band1_22to09.png".
-7. rateOfDays.png - using data from SEDAC, world map showing the average amount of additional days per year an area had a humidity and heat index reach a combined hazardous level, calculating from 1983 to 2016.
+6. detailedDescription - detailed thought process behind the project and what happened at each step.
-8. detailedDescription - detailed thought process behind the project and what happened at each step.
+7. Get SARtsy - Catalina Island.pdf - power point of entire project.
-9. Get SARtsy - Catalina Island.pdf - power point of entire project
+8. rateOfDays.png - using data from SEDAC, world map showing the average amount of additional days per year an area had a humidity and heat index reach a combined hazardous level, calculating from 1983 to 2016 (explained in "GetSARtsy_Catalina Island.pdf" as well as "detailedDescription.pdf").